ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 {% endraw %}
 {% endhighlight %}

-As you may see from the output above, this is a severely imbalanced dataset.
+As you may see from the output above, this is a very imbalanced dataset.
 The vast majority (980) of the observations belong to the "0" class.
 First, we will fit a decision tree by using Gini as the split criterion.

 {% highlight R %}
 {% raw %}